-I struggled in many ways, but ultimately came out much stronger than if I’d simply stayed where I had been for years, feeling stuck and carried along a path I didn’t want to be on.
+While I struggled in many ways, I ultimately came out much stronger than if I’d simply stayed where I had been for years, feeling stuck and carried along a path I didn’t want to be on.
 My perspective, skills and knowledge changed drastically as a direct result of the leap.

 With everything that’s happened, I now see a sabbatical as one of the best ways to further your self-knowledge and growth.